Lanrey/form-express-api/README.md

 3. Pusher Service - This service provides real time updates to the web application, new data is computed at an interval and then sent to the web application.

+Also Google Cloud Platform was used in deploying the application

 HOW TO RUN